R-Mauricio13/Group-24-SOEN341_Project_F24/README.md

 # Peer Assessment System

-This web application is designed to allow students to evaulate annonymously the contributions and performance of their teammates based four key dimensions:
+This web application is designed to allow students to evaulate anonymously the contributions and performance of their teammates based four key dimensions:

 - **Cooperation**
 - **Conceptual Contributions**